Campus of the University of California, Irvine: Notable facilities

-The Irvine Barclay Theatre hosts a variety of musical and performance events in a hall noted for its acoustic design.
+The Barclay Theatre hosts a variety of musical and performance events in a hall noted for its acoustic design.
 It is also home to the UCI Symphony Orchestra and plays host to prestigious guest speakers as well.
 For instance, two recent guests hosted by the Irvine Barclay Theater were the XIV Dalai Lama and former Soviet leader Mikhail Gorbachev.

 The Claire Trevor School of the Arts hosts a number of theaters and galleries, such as the Beall Center for Art and Technology.
 The school is also known for its redesigned Arts Plaza, which was conceived by Maya Lin and completed in 2006.
 It serves as a meeting place, study area, outdoor performing arts center, exhibition hall, and lecture area.

 For intimate gatherings and conferences, the Dorothy G. Sullivan University Club available due to its full-service banquet and dining amenities.
 It is also a popular place for students and faculty to have lunch, and its facilities may be rented out for formal events such as weddings or parties.

 UC Irvine also hosts a Cross-Cultural Center (the Cross), the first of its kind in the University of California.
 This facility serves as a multicultural gathering area and venue for events that foster understanding between the various cultures represented on campus.
 Currently, the Cross-Cultural Center is undergoing a renovation and expansion effort that will double its size and offer more venues for the seven ethnic umbrella organizations and the numerous cultural clubs that operate under them.

 Large-scale events make use of the Bren Events Center (the Bren), UCI's largest venue and home to many of its sporting events.
 It offers 22000 sqft of space and has seating for 5,500.
 The Bren Events Center is adjacent to the large Crawford Athletics Complex, where UCI's athletes train and compete in a recently renovated baseball park, track and field, and swimming complex.